darwinproject/darwin3/doc/phys_pkgs/darwin.rst

 The scaling coefficients are read from namelist ``&darwin_trait_params`` in ``data.darwin``.
 The following table shows the correspondence between traits and trait parameters.
 Where :math:`b` is not given, it is set to 0, i.e., all types in the group share the same trait value.
+For some trait parameters *x*, a divisor may be specified in *x*\ _denom.
+This is particularly useful for specifying a rate in ‘per-day’ units, i.e., *x*\ _denom=86400.

 .. csv-table:: Namelist DARWIN_TRAIT_PARAMS
    :delim: &